SandeshDhawan/RestAPI/README.md

 log4j-api
 log4j-core

-In testng.xml provided cucumberOptions.TestRunner
+# In testng.xml provided cucumberOptions.TestRunner

-src/main/java includes below Packages:-
+# src/main/java includes below Packages:-

-1)cucumberOptions:-
+# cucumberOptions:-
-  .Consist of TestRunner Class where Feature,glue path is provided.
+  1)Consist of TestRunner Class where Feature,glue path is provided.
-  .provided path for generating cucumber-report.json in plugin parameter.
+  2)provided path for generating cucumber-report.json in plugin parameter.

-2)utility:-
+# utility:-
-  .CommonRest.java consist of all common methods which are necessary for reading JSON,creating endpoint,sending API Request,verifying status code and verifying all fiedls generated in Response
+  1)CommonRest.java consist of all common methods which are necessary for reading JSON,creating endpoint,sending API Request,verifying status code and verifying all fields generated in Response
-  .Config.prperties consist of all different endpoint for all services.
+  2)Config.prperties consist of all different endpoint for all services.
-  .log4j2.properties have details in which format logs should be generated
+  3)log4j2.properties have details in which format logs should be generated

-src/test/java includes below Packages:-
+# src/test/java includes below Packages:-

 1)StepDefinations:-
   .Common_Step_definations includes all step definations